ynezdias/Hotel-Management/README.md

 # Hotel-Management
-Hotel management system using Python with GUI ans Database
+Hotel management system using Python with GUI and Database(Sqlite)